iutools/iutools/doc/test-plan.md

 ## Word Dict

 Basic scenario
-- Search for 'nunavut'
+- Search for 'ammuumajuq'
 - Check that the entry for 'nunavut' is displayed autoamtically
 - Check that other words are listed in the hits list
   - Typically 25 of them
-- Inspect the entry for 'inuk'
+- Inspect the entry for 'ammuumajuq'
   - Word displayed in latin first, syll second
   - Everything else displayed in roman
     - Translations, Related words, Examples
   - There is a decomp displayed
-  - There are some translations displyayed, including 'Nunavut'
+  - There are some translations displyayed, including 'divers' and 'clams'
   - There are some related words
-     _BUG: There does not seem to be related words for now_
   - There are some Examples
     - The Inuktitut is on the left, English on the right
     - Highlighting is ok on both sides